The characteristics of the meandering effect in a stratified wake: Results

-The superposed width and height given by equation \eqref{eqn:model-ss-Gauss-length} fall close to the mean wake width and height.
+After analyzing the development stages of the lengths, we now estimate the impact of meandering.
+According to equation \eqref{eqn:model-ss-Gauss-length}, we obtained the superposed width and height $W_{sp}, H_{sp}$.
+To evaluate the accuracy of the superposition model, in figure \ref{fig:results-sp-length-ratio}, we show the length ratios

+If the values of the length ratios are closer to 1, it indicates that the lengths are comparable.
+In general, the width and height of the mean stationary profile $W_s, H_s$ are comparable to those of the mean profile $W, H$, shown by the values of $r_{W,s}$ and $r_{H,s}$.
+However, the meandering ranges, given by the width and height of the center location p.d.f. $W_p, H_p$, are much smaller than the width and the height.
 Since the range of the meandering is around $1/3$ of the mean wake size, the change of the width and height due to the superposition of the meandering will be around 5\%.
-The rest of the discrepancy shall be attributed to the distortion of the wake profiles.
+The superposed width and height fall close to the mean wake width and height.
+The rest of the discrepancy, shown by the values of $r_{W,sp}$ and $r_{H,sp}$, shall be attributed to the distortion of the wake profiles, as discussed in the previous sections.
 We observe that the meandering has a consistent impact on the wake width, but a reducing impact on the wake height due to the reducing vertical meandering.

-On the other hand, we also want to learn about the impact of the meandering on the characteristic velocity scale.
-The simplified superposition equation \eqref{eqn:model-ss-Uint} will lead us to the analytical expression of the self-similar velocity profile, if not considering the distortion of the conditional velocity profile $U_s(y,z,y_c,z_c,t)$ due to the large flow structures under a horizontal meandering.
-We examined the two-dimensional Gaussian assumption of the mean stationary velocity in section \ref{sub:results-2dss} and of the centre location p.d.f. in section \ref{sub:results-pdf}.
-In equation \eqref{eqn:model-ss-U0superpose-const}, the mean velocity deficit $U_{0}(t)$ can be simplified to be proportional to the mean stationary deficit $U_{s0}(t)$.
-The mean velocity deficit $U_{0}(t)$ can also be obtained utilizing the momentum flux equation \eqref{eqn:model-ss-momcons2}.
-In figure \ref{fig:results-moment-Uratio}, we show the two ways to incorporate the meandering effect in the velocity deficit, and the velocity ratios
+On the other hand, we also want to learn about the impact of the meandering on the center velocity deficit $U_0$.
+Two ways can be used to identify such impact.

+The first way is to use the simplified superposition equation \eqref{eqn:model-ss-Uint}.
+It will lead us to the analytical expression of the self-similar velocity profile.
+We measured the range of meandering in Sec. \ref{sub:results-pdf}.
+The conditional velocity profile $U_s(y,z,y_c,z_c,t)$ is also found to be distorted in Sec. \ref{sub:results-condavg}, due to the large flow structures during meandering.
+They are both related to the meandering behavior, and both contribute to the scaling of the velocity deficit.
+Their contributions are condensed in the coefficient of equation \eqref{eqn:model-ss-U0superpose-const}.
+Thus, the mean velocity deficit $U_{0}(t)$ can be simplified to be proportional to the mean stationary deficit $U_{s0}(t)$.

+The second way is to use the momentum flux equation \eqref{eqn:model-ss-momcons2}.
+Here, the width and the height are obtained through the superposition of the meandering in equation \eqref{eqn:model-ss-Gauss-length}.
+This model separates the contribution of the meandering in the horizontal and the vertical directions, but it also involves more assumptions.

+In figure \ref{fig:results-moment-Uratio}, we visualize the two ways to incorporate the meandering effect in the velocity deficit.
+We compare them with the actual center velocity deficit, and we also use the velocity ratios to measure the accuracy of the two models,